Prerequisites, Requirements and Accreditation

 - Do courses provide academic credit and/or continuing education units?

 - All the courses in the Project Management Certificate Program offer academic credit.
-Students will also receive Professional Development Units valid through PMI.
+UC Davis Continuing and Professional Education has also been approved by PMI to issue contact hours and Professional Development Units (PDUs) for our courses.

 - What are the prospects of finding employment with this certification?